Battle of the Duisburg Convoy: Prelude

-Duisburg (BETA) Convoy operation
+Duisburg (BETA) convoy

-The convoy consisted two German vessels, SS Duisburg 7,889 gross register tonnage (GRT) and SS San Marco (3,113 GRT) and the Italian MV Maria (6,339 GRT), SS Sagitta (5,153 GRT) and MV Rina Corrado (5,180 GRT), carrying 389 vehicles, 34473 LT of munitions, fuel in barrels and troops for the Italian and German forces in Libya.
+The convoy consisted of two German vessels, SS Duisburg 7,889 gross register tonnage (GRT) and SS San Marco (3,113 GRT) and the Italian MV Maria (6,339 GRT), SS Sagitta (5,153 GRT) and MV Rina Corrado (5,180 GRT), carrying 389 vehicles, 34473 LT of munitions, fuel in barrels and troops for the Italian and German forces in Libya.
 The tankers Conte di Misurata (7,599 GRT) and Minatitlan (5,014 GRT) carried 17281 LT of fuel.
 A powerful escort was arranged for the convoy operation to counter Force K, the British flotilla recently based at Malta.
+The convoy was routed to the east of Malta, since the airfields in Libya were under Axis occupation, rather than the usual west and along the Tunisian coast.
+The convoy speed was 9 kn and the distant escort had to sail a zig-zag course at 16 kn.
+Brivonesi and Supermarina were under the impression that the British ships would not be able to attack because they overlooked the fact that British ships were equipped with radar and prepared only for night attacks by aircraft.